Derickkiprop/University_voting_system/README.md

 you can run the following command to import the schema from the database.sql file:

-mysql -u yourusername -p myawesomeproject < config/database.sql
+mysql -u yourusername -p universityvoting < config/database.sql

 Replace yourusername with your MySQL username, and university_voting with the name of the database you just created.